 Moreno worked as the Corporate Director of the American Heart Association – San Antonio Division, Vice President of Development for American Sunrise – A Nonprofit Cisneros Communities Venture and Executive Director of the Basilica of the National Shrine of the Little Flower.

-Moreno currently serves as a Board Member for the San Marcos Downtown Association, Hays County Historical Commission, Texas State Friends of Fine Arts and Communication, and the San Marcos Economic Development Board.
+Moreno is a proud Rattler Alumi class of 1984, currently serves as a Board Member for the San Marcos Downtown Association, Hays County Historical Commission, Texas State Friends of Fine Arts and Communication, and the San Marcos Economic Development Board.
 Moreno is also a member of the San Marcos Arts Advocates, San Marcos Cultural Arts District Committee and The Discovery Center Arts Committee.
 She is a former Board member of the San Marcos Art League, Hays-Caldwell Women’s Center and the San Marcos Arts Commission.
 Moreno also played a leadership role in the development of the Arts Squared Art Market and served on the San Marcos Arts Commission Ad hoc committee for the Mermaid Statue Public Art Project.